TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Introduction.rst

        |-> Header 1.1.1
    |-> Header 1.2

-On the page you are looking at now, "Introduction to reST" is a level 1 header and "reST", "ReST rendering" etc. are level 2 headers.
+On the page you are looking at now, "Introduction" is a level 1 header and "reST", "Sphinx" etc. are level 2 headers.

 The levels determine how the headers will be styled and also how they will be structured in the menu in the sidepanel.